Grand Trunk Road: British Empire

 In the 1830s the East India Company started a program of metalled road construction, for both commercial and administrative purposes.
 The road, now named the Grand Trunk Road, from Calcutta, through Delhi, to Kabul, Afghanistan was rebuilt at a cost of £1000/mile.

 The road is mentioned in a number of literary works including those of Foster and Rudyard Kipling.
 Kipling described the road as: "Look!
 Look again! and chumars, bankers and tinkers, barbers and bunnias, pilgrims – and potters – all the world going and coming.
 It is to me as a river from which I am withdrawn like a log after a flood.
 And truly the Grand Trunk Road is a wonderful spectacle.
 It runs straight, bearing without crowding India's traffic for fifteen hundred miles – such a river of life as nowhere else exists in the world."

 Republic of India

-The ensemble of historic sites along the road in India was submitted to the tentative list of UNESCO World Heritage Sites in 2015, under the title "Sites along the Uttarapath, Badshahi Sadak, Sadak-e-Azam,Banho, Grand Trunk Road".
-The Indian sections of the Grand Trunk Road coincide with NH 19 and NH 44 of the National Highways in India.
+The ensemble of historic sites along the road in India was submitted to the tentative list of UNESCO World Heritage Sites in 2015, under the title "Sites along the Uttarapath, Badshahi Sadak, Sadak-e-Azam, Banho, Grand Trunk Road".
+The Indian sections of the Grand Trunk Road coincide with NH 19, NH 112 and NH 44 of the National Highways in India.

 Psephologists sometimes refer to the area around the GT Road as the "GT Road belt" it is also known as Gujarat road sometimes within the context of elections.
 For example, during the elections in Haryana the area on either side of the GT Road from Ambala to Sonipat, which has 28 legislative assembly constituencies where there is no dominance of one caste or community, is referred to as the "GT road belt of Haryana".

+Islamic Republic of Pakistan

+The road coincides with the current N-5 (Lahore, Gujranwala, Gujrat, Lalamusa, Kharian, Jhelum, Rawalpindi, Peshawar and Khyber Pass towards Jalalabad in Afghanistan) in Pakistan and AH1 (Torkham-Jalalabad to Kabul) to Ghazni in Afghanistan.